Timeuh/Timeuh/README.md

 # 👋Introduction

-Hi, I’m Tim a french student in IT, currently in 2nd year of a Bachelor in Computer Science at IUT Charlemagne in Nancy.
+Hi, I’m Tim a French student in IT, currently in 2nd year of a Bachelor in Computer Science at IUT Charlemagne in Nancy.

 I would like to become a full-stack web programmer to work on various projects with cutting edge Javascript or PHP frameworks.